aryehraber/statamic-fetch/README.md

 # Fetch

-**Access your collection entries as JSON directly using URL endpoints or via a simple tag.**
+**Access your Statamic data as JSON directly using URL endpoints or via a simple tag.**

-This addon will automatically make any of your collections accessible via a URL endpoint, or via a simple tag.
+This addon will automatically make any of your collections & pages accessible via a URL endpoint, `GET` / `POST` request, or via a simple tag.

-Accessing your collection entries via URL endpoints can be very useful when you need to fetch your site's data dynamically using XHR (XMLHttpRequest) or when you need access from another domain.
+Accessing your collection entries & pages data via URL endpoints can be very useful when you need to fetch your site's data dynamically using XHR (XMLHttpRequest) or when you need access from another domain.

 ## Installation